/ tool-comparisons / Go Gin vs AdonisJS for Solo Developers

 What's included.
 AdonisJS includes ORM, auth, email, validation, sessions, file storage, and templates.
 Go Gin includes HTTP routing and middleware.
 This is the fundamental difference.
 AdonisJS gets you to a working application faster for standard web projects because you're not assembling pieces.

 Performance.
-Go Gin is 5-10x faster than AdonisJS in raw benchmarks and uses a fraction of the memory.
-For high-throughput APIs, webhook receivers, or proxy services, Go's performance is a genuine advantage.
-For typical web applications serving hundreds of concurrent users, AdonisJS handles the load without breaking a sweat.
+Go Gin sits in the top tier of HTTP routers and uses a fraction of the memory a Node.js process needs.
+Gin's own published routing benchmark routes the full GitHub API (203 routes) in roughly 9,944 nanoseconds per operation with zero bytes and zero heap allocations per operation, putting it level with the fastest Go routers.
+For high-throughput APIs, webhook receivers, or proxy services, that headroom is a genuine advantage.
+For typical web applications serving hundreds of concurrent users, AdonisJS on Node.js handles the load without breaking a sweat, the gap only starts to bite at scale or on very small hardware.

 Language considerations.
 AdonisJS is TypeScript.
 Go Gin is Go.
 If you're a JavaScript developer, AdonisJS has zero language switching cost.
 Learning Go takes time but gives you a language that's excellent for systems programming, CLI tools, and infrastructure work beyond just web APIs.